 Postcard of Lake Tana

-Our humanitarian activities in Simien do not prevent us from taking a few moments to relax and discover the countless natural and cultural treasures of Ethiopia.
-Knowing the history and the great sites of the country is even without doubt a real added value for our work of building the school of Sona.
-It is on the occasion of the April 2021 trip, We spent two days at Lake Tana and Bahir Dar.
+Our humanitarian activities in Simien do not prevent us from taking a few moments to relax and discover Ethiopia's countless natural and cultural treasures.
+Knowing the country's history and major sites is undoubtedly a real added value for our work on building the Sona school.
+It was during the trip in April 2021, We spent two days at Lake Tana and Bahir Dar.
 We met our medical equipment supplier and took time to visit Lake Tana and its monasteries.
 We brought back some pictures for this video.

 Bahir Dar, capital of the Amhara region

-Bahir Dar is one of the very ancient African cities.
-Initially a village of hunters and fishermen on the southern shore of Lake Tana, the city developed with Christianity.
-Indeed, the numerous islands of the lake have long served as a refuge from Islamic and even, in more recent history, Italian invasions.
-It is said that the relics of the Ark of the Covenant, traditionally kept in Axum, were hidden in one of the island monasteries of Lake Tana to preserve them from the invaders coming from the north.
-The city's location has made it an important place for trade and commerce for centuries.
-It is therefore a prosperous city which knew its apogee under the reign of the Negus Haile Selassie.
-The last emperor of Ethiopia wanted to make it a capital of modern Ethiopia.
-We owe it its large avenues lined with palm trees which gives it the air of a seaside resort.
+Bahir Dar is one of Africa's oldest cities.
+Initially a village of hunters and fishermen on the southern shore of Lake Tana, the town developed with Christianity.
+Indeed, the lake's many islands have long served as a refuge from Islamic and even, in more recent history, Italian invasions.
+It is said that the relics of the Ark of the Covenant, traditionally kept in Axum, were hidden in one of the island monasteries of Lake Tana to preserve them from invaders from the north.
+The town's location has made it an important trading centre for centuries.
+It is therefore a prosperous city that reached its apogee under the reign of the Negus Haile Selassie.
+The last emperor of Ethiopia wanted to turn it into the capital of modern Ethiopia.
+It has wide avenues lined with palm trees, giving it the air of a seaside resort.
 The Negus had a palace built on the heights of the city.

-Staying in Bahir Dar is very pleasant.
-The tourist infrastructure is well developed with many hotels and restaurants, among the most pleasant in Ethiopia, especially on the shores of Lake Tana.
-The lake and its region are at an altitude of about 1800m.
-The climate is therefore hot (don't forget that we are in a tropical zone!) but with the advantage that diseases such as malaria are absent!
-We are clearly in a potential paradise!
-The city even has an airport with daily connections to Addis Ababa.
+Bahir Dar is a very pleasant place to stay.
+The tourist infrastructure is well-developed, with many of Ethiopia's finest hotels and restaurants, particularly on the shores of Lake Tana.
+The lake and surrounding area are at an altitude of around 1800m.
+The climate is therefore hot (don't forget that we're in a tropical zone!) but with the advantage that diseases such as malaria are absent!
+We're clearly in a potential paradise!
+The town even has an airport with daily flights to Addis Ababa.

 Tilapia, king of Lake Tana!

-The fishing activity is very important and, fortunately, still very small-scale.
-The fish resource is still important with nearly 70 species of fish of which 3/4 are endemic.
+There is a great deal of fishing, although fortunately it is still very small-scale.
+As a result, there are still many fish stocks, with nearly 70 species of fish, 3/4 of which are endemic.
 Lake Tana was classified as a "biosphere reserve" by UNESCO in 2015.
-The flagship fish is undoubtedly the Tilapia.
-It is served as a fillet or whole and grilled for the most beautiful specimens (photo opposite).
+The star fish is undoubtedly the tilapia.
+It is served as a fillet or whole and grilled for the finest specimens (photo opposite).

-Many other animals (that you could see in the video) are also present.
-Countless birds first of all: cranes, herons, cormorants are omnipresent.
-As well as much more imposing birds such as pelicans or fish eagles.
+Many other animals (which you can see in the video) are also present.
+First of all, countless birds: cranes, herons and cormorants are everywhere.
+As well as much larger birds such as pelicans and fish eagles.
 At the mouth of the Nile, visitors can see hippos.
-This is only possible by boat as they live in the water and feed in swampy areas with lots of papyrus.
-But visiting Lake Tana and its islands by boat has a crazy charm!
-And when you know that there are also some crocodiles, you are happy to be on board a solid boat...
+This is only possible by boat, as they live in the water and feed in areas of marsh-like vegetation with lots of papyrus.
+But visiting Lake Tana and its islands by boat is incredibly charming!
+And when you know that there are also a few crocodiles, you'll be happy to find yourself aboard a sturdy boat...

 The monasteries of Lake Tana